mackron/dr_libs/README.md

 - dr_path: A path manipulation library.
 - dr_util: A library with miscellaneous functionality that doesn't really belong to any particular category.
+- dr_math: A very incomplete vector math library.
+You don't want to be using this right now.